s-yadav/patch-commits/README.md

 This script allows you to go to each commits on a branch and run a script on each commits to have desired changes.

+## Warning
+Later discovered about git filter-branch and you can do what this module does with [git filter branch](https://git-scm.com/docs/git-filter-branch).
+Even though you have to write more bash script to get the committed files and filter them with git filter branch, I would suggest you to use git commands to do git changes.

 ## Installation
 ```sh
 npm install -g patch-commits